http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Inputs

-packet -- startup arguments passed as a packet
+packet -- startup arguments that were passed to the shell

 Notes